miam/miam/README.md

 - 👋 Hi, I’m @miam
 - 👀 I’m interested in data topics
-- 🌱 I’m currently learning deep learning
+- 🌱 I’m currently learning deep learning and data literacy
-- 💞️ I’m looking to collaborate on computer vision
+- 💞️ I’m looking forward to implement computer vision projects
-- 📫 How to reach me ...
+- 📫 How to reach me?
+Linkedin

 <!---
 miam/miam is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.